 American businessman David Green said, “You need an attitude of service.
 You’re not just serving yourself.”
 The most successful leaders have the habit of serving those around and above them.
-Whether you have an official leadership position or not you should intentionally serve the people who lead you (your boss or supervisor).
+Whether you have an official leadership title or not you should intentionally serve the people who lead you (your boss or supervisor).
 It should come from a pure desire to serve and help rather than to earn extra favor or to kiss up to your supervisor.
 I’ve found many times even the most respected leader is not served or thanked enough.
 That can and should change.
 You should begin to form the habit of serving your leader.
 Here are four practical ways to serve your leader.

 1. Recognize them

-You should recognize your leader both privately and publically.
+You should recognize your leader both privately and publicly.
 Take time to spot and speak out the things they are doing well.
 For example if your leader deescalated a tense situation, shared a good idea in a meeting, or practiced good leadership skills you should be quick to let them know you admired what they did or said.
 You can also speak an encouraging or validating affirmation to them.
 A simple “good job with __________” or “great decision” can go a long way.

 2. Protect them